18 Aug green moong dal chilla | moong dal chilla | moong dal chilla recipe, moong dal cheela

 - Grind Dal with little water in the grinder.
 Don’t make a smooth paste but grind it just coarsely.

 - Transfer grinded dal in a bowl and adjust the consistency with water, if needed.
-Batter should neither be too thick nor too thin.
+Batter should not be too thick and also not too thin at the same time.
 It must have a pourable consistency.

 - Now add chopped onion, green chilli, salt and red chilli powder and give a good mix to the batter.
 Do taste the seasoning by just taking a bit of batter on your forefinger.
-It is important because once you have made the chilas, you will not be able to adjust the taste.
+It is important because once all your chillas will be ready, you will not be able to adjust the taste.

 - Place non stick tawa on flame and apply little oil over it.